quicwg/wg-materials/ietf103/minutes.md

 Mark: is that about having enough information?

-Ted: Responding to the concern that Martin raised about VPN: it is the case that if you are *very* far away, you can detect that there is a VPN gateway present.
+Ted: Responding to the concern that Marten raised about VPN: it is the case that if you are *very* far away, you can detect that there is a VPN gateway present.
 You can't tell where it is, though.
 It is possible to determine a tunnel is present, but nothing more.
 If this is a case of concern, make the default to opt out over a tunnel.
 I am convinced we can mitigate this successfully.

 Marcus: On the topic of preferential treatment, the incentive of the network is to use the bit to improve your experiment.
 If you don't want this at all, a network can just block all QUIC, but they don't have any reason to do that.